Disability Liaison Service

 On-site, telephone and telehealth consultations are available.

 The patient must consent to the service.
-They can be referred by a health professional or the patient may self-refer.
+They can be referred by a healthcare professional or the patient may self-refer.

 The Disability Liaison Officer will make direct contact with the patient.